hiroppy/nature-remo-bot/README.md

   <h1>nature-remo-bot</h1>
 </div>

-This bot is in slack!.
+This bot is in Slack!

 ## Aircon
 - [x] on/off